 Building Capacity for High Quality, Low Cost Cataract Surgical Services in Tajikistan

 According the World Health Organization, nearly 39 million people around the world are blind and another 285 million suffer from some form of visual impairment.
 Ninety percent of blind and visually impaired individuals live in low-income settings.
 It is estimated that 80% of blindness and visual impairment is treatable with surgical or medical interventions.
 The leading cause of blindness worldwide is cataract.
-Cataract is an opacification of the lens, which occurs with age and leads to significant morbidity.
 Cataract results in decreased economic productivity, as the afflicted individual is unable to work and earn wages.
-In the developing world, where families live as cohesive units, the presence of cataract in a family member often places a burden on the entire family.
+In many parts of the world, where families live as cohesive units, the presence of cataract in a family member often places a burden on the entire family.
 Children frequently miss school and adults leave work to take care of a visually impaired family member with cataract.

 Cataract surgery is a highly effective medical intervention, yet more advanced surgical procedures require equipment that can be too costly to purchase and maintain.
-In the last decade, however, a highly advanced and cutting edge method of cataract extraction has been introduced in the Indian sub-continent, known as manual small-incision cataract surgery (MSICS).
+In the last decade, however, a highly advanced and cutting edge method of cataract extraction known as manual small-incision cataract surgery (MSICS) has been introduced.
 This procedure does not require expensive machinery, can be performed at a fraction of the cost of other surgical models, takes less time to perform, and is easier to master.
 India and Nepal have been highly successful in reducing the burden of cataract blindness using MSICS techniques.